content-left-bg.png

 • ensures the principal understands the requirements of the School performance policy and this procedure

-• approves short- and long-term plans, if a School Council is not established.
+• approves short- and long-term plans, if a School Council is not established

-• communicates findings of EIB school reviews
+• communicates findings of SRR school reviews

 Internal Audit Branch: